 - Power all RV appliances, including the air conditioner!

 - Use the RV as a backyard hideaway!

 Can I Plug My 50A RV into a 30A Outlet?

 Yes, you absolutely can!
 I cover this question in more depth in my guide to the surprising difference between 30A and 50A power.

 Short story: There’s nothing wrong or inherently dangerous about plugging your motorhome or 5th wheel into a 30A outlet.
-You just need to use the proper electrical adapter.
+You just need to use the proper dogbone adapter.

-My only word of caution is that the 30A circuit must be protected by a circuit breaker!
-Because your RV is wired for 50A, it won’t trip a breaker at 35A – but that’s way too much power for the 30A outlet!
-If the outlet isn’t protected by a working circuit breaker, you could start a fire.
-So double-check that the outlet is on a circuit with a working, listed circuit breaker.
+My only word of caution is that the 30A circuit must be protected by a reliable circuit breaker!
+Because your RV is wired for 50A, it won’t trip a breaker at 35A – but that’s too much power for the 30A feeder circuit!
+If the receptacle sn’t protected by a working circuit breaker, you could start a fire.
+So double-check that the receptacle is on a circuit with a working, listed circuit breaker.

 What Is 30-Amp RV Service?

-30A RV power service is usually a 3-prong outlet (NEMA TT-30R) that offers 30 amps of electricity at 120 volts for a total of 3,600 watts of power.
-The outlet should be protected by a single-pole 30A breaker in your sub panel or main breaker box.
+30A RV service is usually a 3-prong receptacle (NEMA TT-30) that offers 30 amps of electricity at 120 volts for a total of 3,600 watts of power.
+The outlet should be protected by a single-pole 30A breaker in your home’s sub-panel or main breaker box.

 To recap: A 30-amp, 120V service provides 3,600W of power (30 amps x 120V = 3,600W)